malouro/kf2-server/README.md

 ServerSubscribedWorkshopItems=2998243647 ; <-- Add a new item with the workshop ID
 ```

-Additionally, the map name needs to be added into `maps.txt` mentioned above.
+Additionally, the map name needs to be added to the `KFGame.ini > [GameMapCycles]` config, as mentioned in the above "Map List" section.

 ## Updating

 ```bash
 $SERVER_MANAGER_HOME/run-update
 ```

+- This will install any new updates/patches for Killing Floor 2 from Steam.
+- Additionally, the `maps.txt` file will be auto-updated according to the existing `GameMapCycles` config for your server.

 ## Resources